coreman14/ST-Character-Pack-HTML/README.md

 This repo holds python scripts to create an html file similar to what was including in the [Holy Pack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688).
 Basic demo [here](https://coreman14.github.io/StHTMLHolyPack/).

-I've made a few changes for usability (Keyboard shortcuts, expression sheets are made in js rather than needed before hand).
+I've made a few changes for usability (Keyboard shortcuts, expression sheets are made when the character page is opened rather than needed before hand).

-I've also added a json2yaml converter and and image trim utility which are taken from [Student Transfer Utils](https://utils.student-transfer.com).
+I've also added a json2yaml converter and image trim utility which are taken from [Student Transfer Utils](https://utils.student-transfer.com).

 ## Changes from original

 I found the html in [HolyPack](https://www.tfgames.site/phpbb3/viewtopic.php?f=72&t=15688) and whichever version I had was missing a few expression sheets.
-I decided  that I could make a script that could generate these and do the expression sheet rendering in JS, meaning less work before and less parts neefed.
+I decided  that I could make a script that could generate these and do the expression sheet rendering in JS, meaning less work before and less parts needed.

 Here are the changes I made to the look and how it works

 General:
 -   Add shortcuts to make browsing easier.
-    - Pipe | BackSlash: Disable and enable these shortcuts.
+    - Pipe | Backslash: Disable and enable these shortcuts.
-    - UpArrow: Return to this page from any page.
+    - Up-arrow: Return to this page from any page.
     - Backspace: Return to previous page.
 This shortcut will always be enabled.
     - Left/Right Arrow: Navigate through characters in alphabetical order.
     - Equals/Minus: Increase or decrease how many poses a character must have to be shown.